khansubhan95/khansubhan95.github.io/index.md

 I began software development while in College, where I mostly dabbled in web development using Python and Django.
 Around that time, I grew interested in the changes that were happening in JavaScript at the time and moved to Node.js and React.
 I also decided to invest in Java and learnt the Spring framework.

-I have worked as a Project Engineer in Wipro from Aug 2017 - Mar 2019.
+I have worked as a Project Engineer in Wipro from Aug 2017 to Mar 2019.
 I graduated in ECE from Osmania University in May 2017.

 I am currently looking for a software engineer position, preferably in a full stack role.
 Here's my [**resume**](https://1drv.ms/b/s!ApNv8iIsnc4lkOsj8K8LtjgoyMH2lA).